Our recommended mid-range hotels are divided by area:

 8.3 Very Good based on 640 Agoda reviews

 We like the oddly-named Wangz.
 Why?
-Because a hotel that invests in Sealy Posturepedic beds, covers them with luxurious cotton linens and a goose feather duvet, and offers you a choice of pillows, then you can be pretty sure of a good night’s sleep.
+If a hotel invests in Sealy Posturepedic beds, covers them with luxurious cotton linens and a goose feather duvet and offers you a choice of pillows, then you can be pretty sure of a good night’s sleep.

-We also like the stylish art deco design of the building and the beautiful, modern rooms that feature free WiFi, 37″ flat screen TV, DVD player, iPod dock, tea & coffee maker and in-room safe.
+We also enjoy the art deco design of the building and the beautiful, modern rooms that have free WiFi, 37″ flat screen TV, DVD player, iPod dock, tea & coffee maker and in-room safe.
 The bathrooms have rain showers and Molton Brown amenities.

-Wangz is located just a 15-minute walk from the bars, clubs and saunas in and around Neil Road (or just a couple of minutes on a bus (there’s a stop right outside the hotel).
+Wangz Hotel is located just a 15-minute walk from the bars, clubs and saunas in and around Neil Road or just a couple of minutes on a bus – there’s a stop right outside the hotel.